Student Club Life

 - Montpellier Association of Midwifery Students (AMESF)

-- Nîmes Midwifery Student Office (BDESFN)
+- Nîmes Midwifery Students' Association (BDESFN)

-- Crocodile Riflemen Corps
+- Carabins Crocodiles Corps

-- Crocodiles of the world
+- Crocodiles of the World

 - Med’ley Montpellier Association